How collaborative teaching helps students

 Tell us about the Von Auer Collaborative Teaching Approach.

-The trademarked Von Auer Collaborative Teaching Approach (CTA) was implemented across the IIS learning environment when it was founded in 2009.
+The trademarked Von Auer Collaborative Teaching Approach (CTA) was implemented across the school when it was founded in 2009.

-It adapts to the various emotional and social needs of students by emphasising open communication, negotiation, cooperation, partnership, compromise and inclusivity.
+It adapts to the various emotional and social needs of students when teaching in Singapore.
+This happens by emphasising open communication, negotiation, cooperation, partnership, compromise and inclusivity.
 Its aim is to improve learner outcomes, foster a love of learning and help students feel included in their own as well as their classmates’ learning journey.

-As part of CTA, each IIS student has an Individualised Education Plan (IEP).
+As part of the Von Auer CTA, each IIS student has an Individualised Education Plan (IEP).
 This is tailored to their needs and shared with parents.
 It identifies the child’s current developmental stage, the desired direction of progress and the specific learning, behavioural or socio-emotional gaps that need to be addressed.

 - Be deeply respectful towards the student.
 Empathise with their thoughts, feelings and behaviours, and ultimately accept them as they are.